OSGConnect/connectbook/start/data/data-transfer-with-globus.md

 OSG, move the data into your storage area on Stash.
 From the OSG Connect login host, `login.osgconnect.net`, this appears as: `/stash/user/your-username`.

-## Transfer data between existing servers
+## Transfer data between existing Globus endpoints

 -   From the [portal.osgconnect.net](<http://portal.osgconnect.net/>) web site,
     click the Transfer ▸ Start Transfer menu.